Fallout-Equestria-Remains/Extra-rooms/README.md

 Note that map generator isn't ideal and may not understand you.
 In other words, be predictable for the generator (but not for the players :) ).

 Imagine different styles of playing for your room, like sniping and telekinesis fight.
+Make sure high-level skills (e.g. master of telekinesis) will not break the gameplay dramatically.

 Try not to create unreachable places: hoofshoes on the random maps may be generated almost anywhere.